 The prehistoric-looking tarpon prefers warm waters, so it is little wonder they are found in abundance in the Caribbean.
 These fish grow to huge sizes and put up a huge fight when hooked.
 What's not to love?

-While they can be found all over the Caribbean, they seem to be found in greater numbers along coast of Venezuela and Central America.
+While they can be found all over the fishery, they seem to be found in greater numbers along coast of Venezuela and Central America.
 Many anglers report excellent success with them around Trinidad and Tobago.
 Consider also the shallow lagoons of Puerto Rico, which offer excellent tarpon fishing all year-round.

 While the Bahamas are often considered to be the bonefish capital of the world, they aren't technically part of the Caribbean since the islands are further out in the Atlantic Ocean.
 Not to worry.
 There are plenty of fishing spot where you can tackle large bonefish of up to 10 pounds or more scattered throughout the sea.

 Try around the British Virgin Islands, Puerto Rico the Cayman Islands and St. Lucia for the best bonefishing.

 Large, fast, great fighting and good on the dinner table?
 No wonder so many anglers love targeting wahoo.

 This gorgeous fish sometimes falls under the umbrella term "kingfish."
 They can be found all over the Caribbean in good numbers.
 Fishing techniques for this species generally involve trolling and jigging.

 This is another fish that can be found all around the sea and many fishing charters are outfitted to target them.
 Depending on the island you visit, expect to pay anywhere from $500 for a half-day trip to $1,200 for a full day trip.